Minimalist makeup collection: How and why to ‘go minimalist’

 - 1 Minimalist makeup collection: Why I’m a ‘beauty minimalist’

 - 2 4 reasons to have a minimalist makeup collection

 - 3 What’s in my minimalist make up collection?

 - 7 Step-by-step: How to create a minimalist makeup collection

-- 8 Minimalist makeup collection: Ethical online picks
+- 8 Minimalist makeup collection: Ethical & vegan makeup online

 In the UK I was still fairly minimal when it came to makeup; I didn’t generally subscribe to the multi-layered trends of priming, covering, contouring, highlighting, strobing, cut-creasing and whatever else the cosmetics industry is telling people to do to their faces nowadays (although I do find it fascinating and hats off to whoever nails this stuff!)

 I didn’t wear makeup in the UK if we were staying in, and most days if we were meeting friends or hanging out in a park or at a meet-up I’d just wear mascara.

 Around once a week or two weeks I’d do a ‘full face’- foundation, mascara, eyeliner, powder and blush.
 I toyed with the idea of contouring a couple of times and quickly found that it wasn’t for me; I simply didn’t want to spend the time on it and my attempts ended up in a war-paint style stripe look instead of the delicately shaded cheekbones I had imagined.

 4 reasons to have a minimalist makeup collection